nahian1005002/File-and-Folder-uploader/README.md

 Summary: Implementation of both client and server sides of a file/folder uploader application with GUI.

-Key Concepts: TCP/IP socket programming, message passign protocol, file spliting and sending, receiving in segments.
+Key Concepts: TCP/IP socket programming, message passing protocol, file spliting and sending, receiving in segments.

 • Options for user of server side to specify in GUI type of upload :